UrWoo/applied-ml-project/README.md

 fastapi run API/wgan_api.py
 ```

-to generate an image send a GET request to `/image`
+to generate an image, send a GET request to `/image`

 ### Run streamlit locally
-To run the streamlit applicati,on you need to run the following command:
+To run the streamlit application, you need to run the following command:
 ```
 streamlit run API/GANs_project.py
 ```
-(presuming, you already installed `requirements.txt`)
+(presuming you already installed `requirements.txt`)

-Note: The `Generate Image` page will work only with api running in the background.
-The `Detect Fake Image` will work even without it.

 ### Train the models
 If you want to train the models on your own data, place the dataset into data/*name of your dataset*/images and decide which model to train.